ANNarchy/ANNarchy/docs/example/BarLearning.rst

 The implementation of the bar learning problem is located in the ``examples/bar_learn`` folder.
 The bar learning problem describes the process of learning receptive fields on an artificial input pattern.
 Images consisting of independent bars are used.
 Those images are generated as following: an 8*8 image can filled randomly by eight horizontal or vertical bars, with a probability of 1/8 for each.

-These input images are fed into a neural population, whose neurons should learn to extract the independent coponents of the input distribution, namely single horizontal or vertical bars.
+These input images are fed into a neural population, whose neurons should learn to extract the independent components of the input distribution, namely single horizontal or vertical bars.

 If you have ``pyqtgraph`` installed, you can simply try the network by typing: